Bitcoin3554/Bitcoin3.0/README.md

-# Crypito Pipo-Pay And Bitcoin
+# Crypito Bitcoin3.0 And Bitcoin

 Pipo(Pay) Bitcoin is an innovative payment platform that combines cryptocurrency mining with decentralized transfers, offering a fast, secure and efficient solution for financial transactions.
 With a decentralized model, the platform allows users to carry out transactions directly and without intermediaries, making the payment process even more transparent and secure.